loldot/loldot.github.io/_posts/2025-08-13-Automatic-programming-2.0.md

 > wasteful of machine time and capacity.
 Third, even if it did work, no
 > respectable programmer would use it &mdash; it was only for sissies!

 Now there were legitimate criticism against FORTRAN.
-As it basicly runs a virtual machine to enable floating point operations, it was slower than manual assembly programs written by expert programmers.
+As it basically runs a virtual machine to enable floating point operations, it was slower than manual assembly programs written by expert programmers.
 It did however go on to be a massive success in the end.
 Some FORTRAN systems are still in production, 70 years after its release &mdash; a monumental achievement.
 Still Backus is not quite as happy as you would think.
-In 1978, Backus mentions that programmers clinging to FORTRAN and other similar languages hinders aoption of new even more innovative languages:
+In 1978, Backus mentions that programmers clinging to FORTRAN and other similar languages hinders adoption of new even more innovative languages:

 > My point is this: while it was perhaps natural and inevitable that languages